jankryh/rpi-bootc-fedoraiot/README.md

 ./build.sh
 ```

+Note: Do not use sudo on macOS.
+Podman Machine is per-user and must run as your normal user.
+You can also use `make image`.

 The script automatically:
 1. Detects your SSH key (`~/.ssh/id_ed25519.pub` or `~/.ssh/id_rsa.pub`)
 2. Creates a bootc container with Fedora IoT for ARM64